The Investing News that Will

 Introducing Dynamic Investment Theory (DIT)

-In early June, after a multi-year study, the NAOI will release Dynamic Investment Theory (DIT) the first viable alternative to Modern Portfolio Theory (MPT) - today's "settled science" approach to portfolio design and investing in genera that was introduced in 1952 and still used today!
+The NAOI is preparing to release Dynamic Investment Theory (DIT), the first viable alternative to Modern Portfolio Theory (MPT) - today's "settled science" approach to portfolio design and investing in genera that was introduced in 1952 and still used today!
 View the pending Press Release.

 Change is way overdue.
 MPT was introduced in 1952 when markets were a far different place.
 While markets have evolved significantly since then, MPT has barely changed at all and it can no longer cope with modern markets.
 Yet investors are still given MPT portfolios today.

 The NAOI decided in 2008, when markets crashed and MPT-based portfolios crashed with it, that the status quo in the investing world was unacceptable.
 At that point we started a study to find a better approach to investing.
 Following a multi-year R&D effort and using a scientifically rigorous approach, we found it in Dynamic Investment Theory.
 DIT sets the logical foundation and defines the rules for the creation of a new investment type called Dynamic Investments.

 Introducing Dynamic Investments (DIs)

 In our research effort we quickly determined that the only way an investment or portfolio can take full advantage of today's markets was to make it "dynamic".
 MPT buy-and-hold methods were providing low returns with unacceptable risk.
 Our goal became to create an investment type that incorporated an intelligent buy-and-sell methodology.
 We wanted to develop an investment type that could automatically monitor market trends and signal trades based on objective observations of empirical market data, not based on subjective human judgments.
 Following a significant research we developed the new investment type needed in the form of Dynamic Investments.